lfcj/EssentialFeed/README.md

     - It is a good idea to inject time creation as a dependency to be able to control time/dates during tests.
 -   When adding a spy to the tests, make sure that this one saves all the information without having to take order into account when testing.

+#### 15. Proper Memory-Management of Captured References Within Deeply Nested Closures + Identifying Highly-Coupled Modules ✅

+-   Checking expected behavior after deallocation
+    - Using `unowned` can make that an instance is still 'alive' after being deallocated.
+We should test against this and use `weak` instead of `unowned`.
+-   Identifying highly coupled modules with a visual representation of dependencies.
+    -   A good question to know if modules are too coupled is to ask: "Can I refactor or add new features to this module without touching any files of the other module?"
+The answer should be yes.
+    -   Design of software must facilitate change.
+-   A good architecture has these traits:
+    -   Welcome requirement changes
+    -   Improve estimation accuracy
+    -   Make testing easier
+    -   Allow independent development (and deployment, and testing in isolation/parallel)
+    -   Make it easier to maintain a fast and constant pace
+    -   Increase the number of reusable components

+#### 16. Visualizing and Solving High-Coupling Issues by Decentralizing Components Using Data Transfer Model Representations ✅

+-   Data transfer model representations for achieving modularity.
+    -   This is also know as DTO: Data Transfer Objects
+    -   Using single models across modules leads to complex, expensive-to-maintain and hard-to-use code.
+    -   Make the name of each model very specific to its usage.
+    -   The translation layer is the mapping to and from data representations.
+    -   Measure performance when translating models!
+It is often surprising how minimal the impact is, especially when using immutable data.
+This is because the compiler optimizes such immutable data mappings since copies are not always necessary.
+    -   If the collection is too big, lazy evaluation and caching are good tools to improve performance.
+-   Decentralizing components to develop and deploy parts of the system in parallel.
+-   The return on investment (ROI) of refactoring as a result of disciplined decoupling techniques.
+    -   By only testing the public interfaces, refactoring code is easy without having to change tests.
+So `public` better than `@testable` when testing :)
+    -   Call remote models similar to the contract done with the backend and client properties/models closer to what the domain experts spec.
+-   A Swifty way of translating models with Array type constraint extensions.
+    -   `extension`s of classes, especially native ones, that deal with local logic, should be kept private.

 [1]: https://www.essentialdeveloper.com/articles/the-minimum-you-should-do-to-prevent-memory-leaks-in-swift